arun-apad/cookpad_sandwushi/README.md

 > 2) Host the model on Tesnsorflow serving, a flexible, high-performance serving system for machine learning models, designed for production environments.
 TensorFlow Serving makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.
 TensorFlow Serving provides out-of-the-box integration with TensorFlow models but can be easily extended to serve other types of models and data.
 Good approach if there can be latency trade-offs in the app.

 > 3) Store the model inside the app by converting it to a tflite(for Android) or coreML(for ios) format.
-This is great for using the phone&#39;s camera and stream the incoming frames or just using an image from the phone&#39;s gallery.
+This is great for using the phone&#39;s camera and stream the incoming frames or just using an image from the phone&#39;s gallery without having to hit an external API everytime.
 This is tensorflow&#39;s lightweight format to be used within embedded devices and phones.
-It avoids hitting an external api for classification and hence is great for apps which use the camera directly.
+It need internet for classification and hence is great for apps which use the camera directly and IOT devices.

 I used option 3 and created an app to classify 101 dishes as part the demonstration for this assignment.
-The app is built on Android and uses tflite format of the model we trained on all the foods of Food101 dataset.
+The app is built on Android and uses tflite format of the model that was trained on all the foods of Food101 dataset.

 ### Please check youtube video of the app